jlnevill/Lens-Tools-and-LUA/README.md

 Here's a few tools, lua scripts and lensfun files for photographers who dabble!

-DOF calculator - a visual DOF Calculator with help embedded in various elemnents.
+DOF calculator - a visual DOF Calculator with help embedded in various elements.

 LCP Lens Correction - I spent sometime developing this with Claude, and man, did it take sometime to coerce the AI... anyhow I've tested this with quite a few LCP files and it worked for a number of lenses and sensor formats. e.g Hasselblad, FF and APSC etc. This produces distortion and vignetting xml snippets that can be placed in lensfun files